 - What is one of your favorite Penn traditions?

-- Are you still in touch with your Penn peers?
+- In what ways are you still connected to campus and your Penn peers?

 - What are the advantages of the Penn alumni network?

 After your interview, a quick thank-you note is always appreciated.
 Beyond expressing your gratitude, no further contact with the interviewer is necessary or expected.